 Three months’ bank statements must be received for loan applications to be considered.
-This allows us to ensure that your credit union loan is affordable and will not put you under financial stress.
-Here’s how to send us bank statements:
+The reason we need your transaction information is to allow us to ensure that your credit union loan is affordable and will not put you under financial stress.

 - Paper bank statements can delivered in person to our office (address below)

 - Post paper bank statements to our office.
 We will return originals to you.